 The mountain gorillas have also adopted to the use of body language and vocalization as a way of socializing.
 These beautiful apes use expressive faces to show their emotions, desires and needs to the colleagues.
 This is a very moving behavioral adaptation of the gorillas that is worth beholding.

 Gorillas have fingers to help them gather and prepare what to feed on.
 They use the fingers to shell off the fruits, stems or even uproot roots.
 They also use the fingers to fight for protection, a silverback would fight to death just to ensure the safety of his family.
 The long arms are used for locomotion.
 The huge muscle in their arms enables easy foliage gathering and movements.

 The secretive nature of the mountain gorillas helps them to easily sense and detect danger so as to walk away to avoid problems.
 These are very gentle forest creatures that only a few mountain gorillas are brave enough to attack the threat.

 These are all interesting behavioral adaptation that trekkers enjoy watching while on any gorilla trekking safari in Africa.
-Note that on any trek, tourists must be with gorilla permits, costing 1500 USD in Rwanda, 600 USD in Uganda and 400 USD in DR Congo.
+Note that on any trek, tourists must have gorilla permits, which cost 1500 USD in Rwanda, 600 USD in Uganda and 400 USD in DR Congo.

 Gorilla trekking can be done all year round but the best seasons are the dry months of June to September and December to February.
 In such seasons, there are lower chances of rain fall to interfere with your trekking experience while in the forest.
 You can book a gorilla safari in Uganda, Rwanda or DR Congo with any registered and reputable tour company.
-Be sure of selecting the best gorilla safari company, remember it’s the tour operator to make or spoil your trip in Africa.
+Select the best gorilla safari company.
+It’s the tour operator to make or spoil your trip in Africa.